zzhang-cn/LLM4LLM/README.md

 - **Progressive learning**: Questions build systematically on previous concepts
 - **Flipped classroom**: Self-directed exploration before group discussions
 - **Accessible**: Designed specifically for those without CS/AI backgrounds
+- **Tiered content**: Materials cater to different backgrounds and technical abilities

+## Interactive Learning Approach

+This course is designed to be interactive and responsive to your curiosity.
+You're encouraged to:
+- Ask questions whenever you encounter unfamiliar concepts
+- Request deeper explanations of code examples
+- Inquire about historical context or alternative approaches
+- Challenge assumptions and seek clarification

+The AI assistant is prepared to explain technical concepts (like PyTorch code), provide historical context, and discuss alternative approaches based on your interests and questions.
+Don't hesitate to ask for clarification about anything that seems unfamiliar or confusing.

 ## Learning Structure